Medical Equipment & Supplies

 • Ethical Marketing

-Medical equipment and supplies entities face challenges associated with marketing of specific products.
-Direct-to-consumer advertisements for medical devices and outreach to physicians provide opportunities for increasing market share.
-However, challenges arise from the potential for marketing off-label uses, which can result in significant fines and settlements.
-Corporate disclosure of legal and regulatory fines and the codes of ethics that govern marketing activities will allow shareholders to better understand performance in this area.
+Entities in the Medical Equipment & Supplies industry face legal and regulatory challenges associated with product marketing.
+Direct-to-consumer advertisements for medical devices and outreach to physicians provide opportunities for entities to increase their market share.
+However, challenges arise from the potential for marketing off-label uses, which may result in significant fines and settlements.
+Corporate disclosure of legal and regulatory fines and the codes of ethics that govern marketing activities may allow investors to develop a better understanding of performance in this area.

 Product Design & Lifecycle Management